< View All Policies

 The Forrester Wave™ Vendor Review Policy

-The Forrester Wave is designed to be a collaborative process between research teams and vendor companies — a process that provides opportunities for dialogue and review prior to Forrester Wave publication.
+The Forrester Wave is designed to be a collaborative process between research teams and vendor companies — a process that provides opportunities for dialogue and review for the purpose of accuracy, prior to Forrester Wave publication.

 Several touchpoints are built into this process to provide transparency and clarity.
-At the outset, analysts work with vendors to ensure the specific criteria for evaluation are apt.
+At the outset, analysts request feedback from vendors about the criteria we have chosen to use for the evaluation.
 After we conclude our Forrester Wave research, vendors have three distinct periods of review to assure them that the Forrester Wave accurately represents their product and corporate strategy.
-Forrester intentionally designed the research process this way to provide structure and minimize any misunderstandings and inaccuracies.
+Forrester designed the research process this way to provide structure, minimize misunderstandings, and eliminate inaccuracies.

 Review Periods For Forrester Waves

-Forrester asks vendors to review the research and provide comments and changes to improve the accuracy of the Forrester Wave at three points in the Forrester Wave process:
+Forrester asks vendors to examine our findings, provide comments, and suggest changes to improve the accuracy of the Forrester Wave at three points in the Forrester Wave process:

 - Criteria review.
-Soon after the Forrester Wave is kicked off, the analyst compiles draft criteria for use in the scorecard as part of the product/vendor evaluation.
-Participating vendors can comment upon criteria or request that criteria be added or deleted.
-After all the inputs have been gathered and reviewed, the analyst finalizes the criteria and distributes copies to all the participating vendors.
+Soon after the Forrester Wave is kicked off, the analyst drafts criteria for use in the scorecards as part of the product/vendor evaluation.
+Participating vendors may then comment upon criteria or suggest that criteria be added, modified, or deleted.
+After we have gathered and reviewed all the inputs, the analyst finalizes the criteria and distributes copies to all the participating vendors.
 Analysts have the final call on which criteria to use.

 - Scorecard review.
-After we have completed our research, the analyst completes and scores each vendor scorecard.
-Forrester allows vendors two weeks to review their scorecard, communicate with us, and clarify any outstanding points with the analyst.
-In some instances, the timeframe for review may vary.
-We encourage vendors to spend this time carefully reviewing the information and internally signing off on the information; when vendors return their feedback on the scorecards, Forrester considers it a positive confirmation that the information is correct in the vendor's eyes.
-We then begin writing the Forrester Wave report.
+After we have concluded our research, the analyst completes each vendor scorecard, including scores and score explanations.
+Forrester gives vendors two weeks to examine their scorecard to identify any errors of fact and communicate with us to clarify any outstanding points with the analyst.
+In some instances, the timeframe for review may vary but it is the same for all vendors in a given Wave.
+We encourage vendors to spend this time carefully reviewing the information and internally signing off on it.
+This scorecard review process is the last opportunity for vendors to point out factual errors so that we can correct them prior to writing the Forrester Wave report.

 If a vendor has an issue with the scorecard data that it cannot work out with the analyst, vendors can escalate their issue to the analyst's Research Director for review.

-In some instances, the Research Director's manager, the Practice Leader, may get involved.
+In some instances, the Research Director's manager, the Group Director, may get involved.
 Most importantly, this is the time for vendors to escalate any issues they have with how the analyst is scoring their offering; escalating at this juncture helps to avoid situations where later escalation requests are denied.

 We recognize that there may be times during the scorecard review process or the overall process when a vendor may want to escalate their comments and feedback to a manager at Forrester.
 Vendors can escalate their concerns along the following path:

-- The Practice Leader (PL).
-If an understanding cannot be reached at the RD level, vendors may include the PL in the discussion.
-This can happen if the RD and analyst are diametrically aligned on the issue and the vendor feels a different perspective is necessary.
-However, vendors should only request PL involvement after every effort has been made to reach a resolution at the RD level.
+- The Group Director (GD).
+If an understanding cannot be reached at the RD level, vendors may include the GD in the discussion.
+This can happen if the RD and analyst are aligned on the issue and the vendor feels a different perspective is necessary.
+However, vendors should only request GD involvement after every effort has been made to reach a resolution at the RD level.